wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     Compare: 1943 No 22 s 78

+    Section 92: amended, on 1 July 2013, by [section 413][388] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 92(a): amended, on 1 April 1989, by section 5(8) of the War Pensions Amendment Act 1988 (1988 No 148).

-##### 93 Proceedings for offences
+##### 93 Time for filing charge

-*   (1) Notwithstanding anything to the contrary in [section 14][380] of the Summary Proceedings Act 1957, an information for any offence against this Act may be laid at any time within 12 months after the facts alleged in the information have been brought to the knowledge of the person by whom the proceedings are instituted.
+*   Despite anything to the contrary in [section 25][389] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the facts alleged in the charging document are brought to the knowledge of the person by whom the proceedings are instituted.

-    (2) All proceedings for offences against this Act shall be taken before a District Court Judge.

-    Compare: 1943 No 22 s 79

-    Section 93(1): amended, on 1 April 1958, pursuant to [section 214(1)][381] of the Summary Proceedings Act 1957 (1957 No 87).
+    Section 93: replaced, on 1 July 2013, by [section 413][388] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 93(2): amended, on 1 April 1980, pursuant to section 18(2) of the District Courts Amendment Act 1979 (1979 No 125).

 ##### 94 Money payable out of Crown Bank Account